An operator algebraic approach to symmetry defects and fractionalization: A Z2 -Symmetry Enriched Toric Code

 We denote the corresponding derivation by $\tilde \delta$.
-We will first show that $H_S$ is a commuting projector Hamiltonian, then show that there is a unique frustration-free ground state $\tilde \omega$ of $\tilde \delta$ by relating it to the ground state of the traditional toric code.
-Finally, we will use this relation to prove that the underlying braided fusion category of anyons in this theory is the equivalent to that of the toric code.
+We will first show that $H$ is a commuting projector Hamiltonian.
+Then we show that there is a unique frustration-free ground state $\tilde \omega$ of $\tilde \delta$ by using our FDQC $\alpha$ to relate $\tilde{\omega}$ to the ground state of the traditional Toric Code.
+Finally, we will use this relationship to prove that the underlying braided fusion category of anyons in this theory is braided monoidally equivalent to that of the Toric Code.